12,911 words, one hour and 30 min.

 “I just thought of something exciting,” she said.
 “Something really wild.
 I mean, something besides, you know, the motel, which’ll be later if….”

-“Beth, are you about to ask me a life-or-death ques–?”
+“You about to ask me a life-or-death ques–?”

 She sat up straight.
 “I’m fine.”

 “Elaine Peters,” she said, her voice grating.
 “Going home from work in her daddy’s car.
 Miss Goody Two-Shoes Beauty Queen.
 Thinks the sun comes up just to shine on her.”

 “Somebody got fire ants in her underpants?”

 Elaine had been two years behind him in high school.
 A real looker, all right, and not stuck on herself at all.
 Though he’d had a long-time major crush on her, he’d pretty much kept her out of his mind.
 Out of my league, he’d always thought.